 Isaacs, David E.

 An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.
-(3 units; As offered)
+Other courses listed in the catalog may not be taken by independent study.
+(3 Units)

 InstructorStart DateDaysTimeLocation

 Focuses on a different theme, genre, or period of British, American, or World literature each time offered.
 See instructor for topic currently to be studied.
-Prerequisite: ENG 123.
-(3 units; As offered)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation